-- 1. The Clinical Placement Selection Process will be administered through either an online or hardcopy format.
+- 1. The Clinical Placement Selection Process will be administered through either an online or hardcopy format. - 2.
 At the start of the clinical placement process, students are notified of the affiliated clinical sites (for their respective discipline) and the number of spaces available at each site.
 Instructions are provided for the use of the Online Clinical Placement Selection Process.
-Alternatively, a 'Clinical Placement Selection' form is available to facilitate the ranking process.
-Deadline dates for this ranking process is provided in advance. - 2.
-Completed online clinical placement ranking forms must be submitted by the date indicated.
-The Program will assign a clinical placement to a student who does not submit their selection or has not completed their health record requirements by the scheduled deadline. - 3.
+Deadline dates for this ranking process are provided in advance. - 3.
+Completed online clinical placement ranking must be submitted by the date indicated in the placement tool.
+If a student has not submitted their ranking by the deadline date indicated in the tool they will not be able to continue participating in the process. - a.
+Any student who has not submitted their ranking selection or has not completed their health record requirements by the scheduled deadline will not participate in the clinical placement process and will be assigned a clinical placement by the Program CLO after the process has been completed by the rest of the class. - 4.
 Where feasible, students are allocated a placement at the clinical site of choice.
-If all students can be accommodated with their first choice at the end of the 1st deadline, then the process is complete. - 4.
-Students selecting an under-subscribed site will be placed at the clinical site of choice.
-Remaining spots at that site will be open for lottery placement as outlined in point 7 and 8. - 5.
-If there is an over application at any given site, the student group will be provided with the statistics representing the number of spaces available at each site compared to the number of student requests.
-Based on this information, students will have the opportunity to alter and resubmit their rankings/form via the original selection process (online or hardcopy). - 6.
-By the posted deadline for the 2nd ranking, if there is still a greater number of students per site than available spaces, a competition through random ballot will be instituted to assign students to oversubscribed sites. - 7.
+If all students can be accommodated with their first choice at the end of the 1st deadline, then the process is complete. - 5.
+Students selecting an under-subscribed site as their first choice at the end of the 1st deadline will be placed at the clinical site of choice.
+Remaining spots at that site will be open for reranking/potential lottery placement. - 6.
+Students selecting an over-subscribed site as their first choice at the end of the 1st deadline will be given the opportunity to alter and resubmit their rankings via the clinical placement tool by the indicated date (2nd ranking deadline).
+Students participating in the re-ranking process will be provided with the number of spaces available at each site compared to the number of student requests. - 7.
+By the posted deadline for the 2nd ranking, if there is still a greater number of students per site than available spaces, a competition through random ballot will be instituted to assign students to oversubscribed sites (referred to as a separate public random in the online clinical placement tool). - 8.
 A separate public random ballot is held for each oversubscribed site to allocate all available spaces at that site.
 Students selected for the oversubscribed site are confirmed in those placements and the process is complete.
-Students not selected for their chosen but oversubscribed site are considered "displaced". - 8.
-A single ballot is held for the displaced students.
-By random selection each student is assigned to the next available clinical site based on their original or re-ranking form as applicable.
+Students not selected for their chosen but oversubscribed site are considered "displaced". - 9.
+A lottery is held for any displaced students.
+By random selection each student is assigned to the next available clinical site based on their original or rankings at the end of the 2nd deadline. - 10.
+Any students who (for whatever reason) has not yet been assigned a clinical placement will be assigned by the Program CLO based on availability once the process is completed.

 After the process has been completed, the assignments are considered finalized.
 The Program reserves the right to reinitiate the placement process should it be warranted.
 Exchanges (swaps) of clinical placements between students are not permitted.
-Should an assigned space become vacant for whatever reasons (e.g. due to a student withdrawal), it does not mean the spot will be available for another student to fill.
-Transfer from one clinical site to another is not permitted unless recommended by the OHPSA and the clinical site is able to support the student placement.
+Should an assigned space become vacant for whatever reason (e.g. due to a student withdrawal), it does not mean the spot will be available for another student to fill.
+Transfer from one clinical site to another is not permitted unless recommended by the OLA and the clinical site is able to support the student placement.